1. Isn't Trampoline just bouncing up & down? What are trampoline classes?

 3. How qualified are your coaches?

 We have 3 USA Gymnastics judges on staff.
 2 of our coaches are Superior Level judges for Trampoline & Tumbling.
-Coach Don was the former Technical Chairman for USA Gymnastics in New England states.
-Coach Penelope was the former Athlete Representative for USA Gymnastics in New England states.
-Coach Penelope was also a Jr. Elite competitor herself, who competed all over the US, before she retired from competition in 2016 to focus on teaching and performing at Fearless Flyers.
+Coach Don is a former Technical Chairman for USA Gymnastics.
+Coach Penelope was ranked 5th in the nation as an elite competitor, and she is a former Athlete Representative for USA Gymnastics.
+Penelope retired from competition in 2016 to focus on teaching and performing at Fearless Flyers.
 But most importantly, we’re all super friendly!!! 🙂

 4. Is it okay that I am a complete beginner?